Home » Food Preservation » How Long Can You Keep Thawed Chicken In The Fridge?

 Chicken Safety Considerations

-Chicken safety is an important consideration when handling and preparing this popular meat.
+Chicken safety is important.
 Here are some key safety tips to keep in mind:

-• Thawing: As we discussed earlier, it’s important to thaw chicken safely.
+• Thawing: As I discussed earlier, it’s important to thaw chicken safely.
 The best way to do this is to thaw it in the refrigerator.

 • Handling: When handling raw chicken, it’s important to follow proper hygiene practices.